Tencent/tdesign-common/docs/web/api/image-viewer.en-US.md

 {{ albumIcons }}

-### Support SVG native viewing
+### Support native SVG

-Enable the `isSvg` configuration to insert SVG into Shadow without interference from external styles.
-It can support interactions such as links within SVG.
-Some SVG images have completely transparent backgrounds, which can be handled by displaying the box when used.
+Insert SVG into Shadow DOM to avoid interference from external styles, enabling support for interactions such as links within the SVG

 {{ svg }}